Disney World in October 2026: What to Really Expect for Halloween, Crowds & Fall Weather

 • Full Halloween atmosphere and party schedule already in effect

-• Food & Wine Festival will be in full swing at Epcot
+• Food & Wine Festival is in full swing at Epcot

-Columbus Day Weekend (October 10-12) – Columbus Day weekend is consistently one of the busiest weekends of the month.
+Columbus Day/Indigenous Peoples’ Day Weekend (October 10-12) – This holiday weekend is consistently one of the busiest of the month.
 Many families take advantage of the long weekend for a fall Disney trip, so expect a noticeable spike.

 • Elevated crowd levels across all four parks